 Exchange programs: Exchange programs allow Maryland students to study for a semester or year at leading universities throughout the world while paying little more than their regular Maryland tuition, travel, and overseas living expenses.
 In exchange for each outgoing student, one from the overseas host university studies at the College Park campus for an equivalent period.
 While some exchange programs require foreign language proficiency, many are open to students who speak only English.
 These programs offer Maryland students an outstanding opportunity to develop lasting bonds with local students.

 Maryland Semester (Maryland-in), Maryland Short Term & Freshmen Abroad programs: Students may receive Maryland resident credit for programs sponsored by academic departments and administered by Education Abroad.
-These include semester programs in Copenhagen, Haifa, London, Nice, Seville, Berlin, Barcelona, Rome and Kiplin Hall (UK), as well as more than 70 short term courses taught by Maryland faculty during the summer, winter term, and spring break in locations ranging from Morocco to Brazil.
+These include semester programs in Copenhagen, Florence, Perugia, London, Nice, Seville, Berlin, Barcelona, Rome and Kiplin Hall (UK), as well as more than 70 short term courses taught by Maryland faculty during the summer, winter term, and spring break in locations ranging from Morocco to Brazil.
 This also includes Terrapin Takeoff and Destination programs for spring admitted freshmen.
 In addition to high-quality instruction, Maryland programs offer cultural activities, internships, and service opportunities to help students maximize their engagement with the host-country culture.

-Approved Programs and Affiliate Programs: EA administers a wide range of programs in collaboration with vetted study abroad providers and universities, including The Council on International Educational Exchange (CIEE), the Institute for the International Education of Students (IES), Macquarie University (Australia), International Christian University (Japan), Leiden University, (The Netherlands), The Education Abroad Network (TEAN), American Councils (ACTR), and the University Studies Abroad Consortium (USAC).
+Approved Programs and Affiliate Programs: EA administers a wide range of programs in collaboration with vetted study abroad providers and universities, including The Council on International Educational Exchange (CIEE), the Institute for the International Education of Students (IES), International Christian University (Japan), Leiden University, (The Netherlands), The Education Abroad Network (TEAN), American Councils (ACTR), and the University Studies Abroad Consortium (USAC).

 Non-Approved programs: Maryland students who wish to study abroad through other institutions must petition to do so.
 The first step in this process is to speak with an EA advisor.
 Petitioners must demonstrate a compelling academic reason to participate in a non-approved program and that the program in question meets the same standards required of approved programs.
 EA strongly encourages students to explore its extensive list of affiliated and approved programs before beginning the petition process.